fiowro/pmm2-doc/virtual-appliance.md

 The virtual machine used for the appliance runs CentOS 7.

 **Warning:** *The appliance must run in a network with DHCP, which will automatically assign an IP address for it.
-To assign a static IP manually, you need to acquire the root access as described in [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#pmm-deploying-server-virtual-appliance-root-password-setting](How to set the root password when PMM Server is installed as a virtual appliance).
-Then, see the documentation for the operating system for further instructions: [https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html](Configuring network interfaces in CentOS).
+To assign a static IP manually, you need to acquire the root access as described in [How to set the root password when PMM Server is installed as a virtual appliance](https://www.percona.com/doc/percona-monitoring-and-management/faq.html#pmm-deploying-server-virtual-appliance-root-password-setting).
+Then, see the documentation for the operating system for further instructions: [Configuring network interfaces in CentOS](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html).

 Instructions for setting up the virtual machine for different platforms: